-- 91. Special Investigating Committee.
-Initiating Disciplinary Proceedings. - (a) Disciplinary proceedings may be commenced by filing with the Speaker and the Minority Leader a petition, signed by 3 or more members of the House, for a special investigating committee.
+- 91. Special Investigating Committee. - (a) Disciplinary proceedings may be commenced by filing with the Speaker and the Minority Leader a petition, signed by 3 or more members of the House, for a special investigating committee.
 The petition shall contain the alleged charge or charges that, if true, may subject the member named in the petition to disciplinary action by the House and may include any other factual information that supports the charge or charges. - (b) Upon filing the petition, a special investigating committee consisting of 6 members shall be created.
 The Speaker shall appoint 3 members from the majority caucus and the Minority Leader shall appoint 3 members from the minority caucus.
 The Speaker shall appoint the Chairperson from among the 6 members.
 Members signing the petition may not be appointed to the special investigating committee.
-The contents of a petition for a special investigating committee shall be confidential until the appointment of all members except as to the member named, the members signing it, the Speaker, the Minority Leader, and the members of a special investigating committee.

-- (c) The Chairperson shall give reasonable notice of all meetings to the member named in the petition and to the public.
+The contents of a petition for a special investigating committee shall be confidential until the appointment of all members except as to the member named, the members signing it, the Speaker, the Minority Leader, and the members of a special investigating committee. - (c) The Chairperson shall give reasonable notice of all meetings to the member named in the petition and to the public.
 All meetings of the special investigating committee shall be open to the public, unless, pursuant to Article IV, Section 5(c) of the Illinois Constitution, the House votes by the affirmative vote of 79 members to hold proceedings in executive session.
 The Clerk shall keep an audio recording and transcript of all meetings. - (d) The member named in the petition has the right to counsel during all meetings of the special investigating committee. - (e) The Chairperson may establish procedural rules (subject to the approval of the Speaker).
-The Committee may, in the discretion of the Chairperson, administer oaths and compel by subpoena (subject to Rule 4(c)(9)) any person to appear and give testimony as a witness or produce papers, documents, or other materials relevant to the charge or charges. - (f) This Rule may be suspended only by unanimous consent. - (a) Disciplinary proceedings may be commenced by filing with the Speaker a petition for a special investigating committee.
-The petition must be signed by at least one member of the House, and shall contain suggested charges which, if true, may subject the member named in the petition to disciplinary action by the House.
-If the petition is signed by 3 or more members of the House, the Speaker shall appoint 3 members of the majority caucus and the Minority Leader shall appoint 3 members of the minority caucus to a special investigating committee.
-If the petition is signed by fewer than 3 members of the House, the Speaker shall consult the member named in the petition, and unless that member objects in writing, the Speaker and the Minority Leader shall appoint a special investigating committee.
-If the member named in the petition objects to the appointment of a special investigating committee, any member who signed a petition for an investigation under this Rule may introduce a resolution to initiate disciplinary proceedings.
-Unless a resolution initiating disciplinary proceedings is introduced under this Rule, the contents of a petition for a special investigating committee shall be confidential except as to the member named, the members signing it, the Speaker, and the members of a special investigating committee. - (b) A resolution to initiate disciplinary proceedings shall be substantially in the following form: - "BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE \\\\\\ GENERAL ASSEMBLY OF THE STATE OF ILLINOIS, that a Special Investigating Committee be appointed to investigate allegations concerning the conduct of Representative \\\\\\, which, if true, may subject that member to disciplinary action by the House of Representatives."
+The Committee may, in the discretion of the Chairperson, administer oaths and compel by subpoena (subject to Rule 4(c)(9)) any person to appear and give testimony as a witness or produce papers, documents, or other materials relevant to the charge or charges. - (f) This Rule may be suspended only by unanimous consent.

+- 92. Investigation. - (a) At the initial meeting of the special investigating committee, the Chairperson shall enter the petition into the record. - (b) The special investigating committee shall conduct a thorough investigation of all charges alleged in the petition.
+The special investigating committee shall meet as often as necessary and consider any information or testimony it deems relevant to the charges alleged in the petition, regardless of whether such information was contained in the petition or is discovered through subsequent investigation.